ApiRTC/web-agent/README.md

 ## Getting started

-The application is hosted <a href="https://apirtc.github.io/web-agent/" target="_blank">here</a>.
+The application is hosted [here](https://apirtc.github.io/web-agent/).
 As is, it does not much.
 Some url parameters must be set to control it.

 A mandatory one, _Ak_ : is the **apiKey**, which you can get from [ApiRtc](https://apirtc.com).